Common laboratory tests for urinary tract infections (UTIs) include:

 - If a healthcare provider suspects that a UTI may have spread into the bloodstream, a blood culture may be ordered.

-If a doctor suspects that a UTI may have spread into the bloodstream, the doctor may order a blood culture.
-If a doctor suspects that a person's symptoms may be due to a sexually transmitted disease, such as chlamydia or gonorrhea, then the doctor may test for one or more STDs.
+- If a healthcare practitioner suspects that a person's symptoms may be due to a sexually transmitted disease, such as chlamydia or gonorrhea, then testing for one or more STDs may be performed.

-- Kidney and bladder ultrasound – uses sound waves to determine the structures of the bladder and the kidney; they can be seen as light and shadowed areas.
+- Kidney and bladder ultrasound – sound waves are used to produce images of the bladder and kidneys so the healthcare practitioner can see any structural abnormalities.

-- Voiding cystourethrogram (VCUG) – an x-ray test that examines the urethra and bladder while the bladder fills and empties
+- Voiding cystourethrogram (VCUG) – an imaging technique that allows the urethra and bladder to be viewed in real time while the bladder fills and empties

 - Cystoscopy – a flexible tube about the diameter of a straw is threaded up the urethra and into the bladder.
-It allows a doctor to look at the surface of the inside of urethra and bladder.
+It allows a healthcare practitioner to look at the inner lining of the urethra and bladder.
 It can help identify blockages and abnormalities.
-If a stone is present, other instruments can be inserted up through the cystoscope that may allow a stone to be removed or broken into smaller pieces with a laser.
-The crushing of these stones is called lithotripsy.
-Urine and tissue sample can also be taken using the cystoscope.
+If a stone is present, other instruments can be inserted through the cystoscope that may allow a stone to be removed or broken into smaller pieces with a laser.
+Urine and tissue samples can also be obtained using the cystoscope.

-- Intravenous pyelogram (IVP) – used to look at the whole urinary tract.
-An opaque dye is injected into a vein, then travels to the kidney and bladder.
+- Intravenous pyelogram (IVP) – used to look at the whole urinary tract; an opaque dye is injected into a vein, which then travels to the kidney and bladder.
 A series of x-rays are taken, which may reveal obstructions or structural abnormalities.